killer12160/NEXA-intelligent-port-scanner/README.md

 * Built with Python for scanning, with optional Nmap & Gemini-CLI integration.
 * Inspired by tools like Nmap, Masscan and AI-assisted analysis workflows.

----

-* Add a `demo.sh` sample run that saves artifacts and screenshots ready for the report.
-* Generate a release-ready `README.docx` if you need Word format for submission.